-Scarves nourish the soul and come with a past.
 Vintage designer silk, cashmere, wool scarves, we have something for everyone, whatever your taste.
-Vintage to modern, or for the collector.
-We have Hermes, Gucci, Salvatore Ferragamo, Christian Dior, Beckford Silk, Louis Vuitton, Burberry, Chanel, Laura Ashley, Liberty of London, Jacqmar, Richard A...
+Vintage to modern day, or maybe you are a collector.
+We have Hermes, Gucci, Salvatore Ferragamo, Christian Dior, Beckford Silk, Louis Vuitton, Burberry, Chanel, Laura Ashley, Liberty of London, Jacqmar, Richard Allan, Fendi, Jaeger, Henry Moore, A...

-Scarves nourish the soul and come with a past.
 Vintage designer silk, cashmere, wool scarves, we have something for everyone, whatever your taste.
-Vintage to modern, or for the collector.
-We have Hermes, Gucci, Salvatore Ferragamo, Christian Dior, Beckford Silk, Louis Vuitton, Burberry, Chanel, Laura Ashley, Liberty of London, Jacqmar, Richard Allan, Fendi, Jaeger and lots more.
-Some are sourced worldwide.
+Vintage to modern day, or maybe you are a collector.
+We have Hermes, Gucci, Salvatore Ferragamo, Christian Dior, Beckford Silk, Louis Vuitton, Burberry, Chanel, Laura Ashley, Liberty of London, Jacqmar, Richard Allan, Fendi, Jaeger, Henry Moore, Acher, Collier Campbell and lots more.
+Some are sourced worldwide and are hand picked.

 Art Gallery, Museums, Opera, Ballet, Stage & Screen.